JohanOhlin/divingintoazure/_posts/2019-03-31-injecting-options-in-aspnet-core.markdown

 }
 {% endhighlight %}

-<code class="code">IOptionsMonitor</code> has a caching layer behind the scenes that stores the values.
+`IOptionsMonitor` has a caching layer behind the scenes that stores the values.
 You can interact with this caching layer to clear the cache, forcing an update, but also to inject new values if needed.
-This will then trigger the <code class="code">OnChange</code> event to be triggered in code where used.
+This will then trigger the `OnChange` event to be triggered in code where used.

 #### IOptionSnapshot

 The last option gives us the possibility to re-read the settings file for every new request.
 No need to handle change requests since you'll always have a new file.

 This is a scoped service and can't be accessed from a singleton service.
-This might not be a problem to you, but it's good to keep in mind. <code class="code">IOptionMonitor</code> works just fine in a singleton.
+This might not be a problem to you, but it's good to keep in mind. `IOptionMonitor` works just fine in a singleton.

 {% highlight csharp linenos %}
 public class MyService